ad-freiburg/qlever/README.md

 text search capabilities, context-sensitive autocompletion of SPARQL queries, live query analysis, very efficient spatial queries, and the interactive visualization of very large numbers of geometric objects on a map.
+QLever can also be used as an embedded database, that is, without the standard client-server setup but running it in-process inside your own C++ program.

 [Here are demos of QLever](http://qlever.cs.uni-freiburg.de) on a variety of large datasets, including the complete Wikidata, Wikimedia Commons,